ThijsTerporten/Climbing-Traveller/README.md

 For testing I designed the website mobile first, with extensive testing using Chrome DevTools for all Iphone's.
 Using DevTools I continued testing the website using settings for the Ipad and a 15.6 inch laptop screen.
 For large screens I used a 24 inch monitor.

+### Bugs

+#### Images

+Early on I was having a hard time getting the images to display properly.
+A quick google search told me to set a height of 100% to the element using css in order for it to display as intended.
+After telling my mentor what my issue was she send me a lot of links to articles and explained to me in detail how a background-image should be implemented properly which gave me a clear understanding and prevented me from making the mistake later on.
+In the gear section the image had to be positioned further because the center of the image would go underneath the navbar on larger screens.

+#### Bootstrap grid

+I made a mistake while using bootstrap grid early on with the images, navbar and form part of index.html.
+Which made it quite difficult implementing it later on.
+Even though I was able to fix it, it learned me an important lesson to implement the correct classes in the proper order early on.
+Which made making the footer and the remaining pages significantly faster.
+Furthermore the mistake made implementing the bootstrap grid would lead to a lot of unneccesary css which could have been avoided if the grid was implemented earlier on in development.

+#### 27-crags link icons in bouldering and lead.html

+While screen testing these pages I realised that the links underneath the text would not allign properly on the larger and medium size screens.
+After discussing this issue in a mentoring session, I got the idea to create new rows and cols using the bootstrap grid and using media-queries to make sure they are always shown in a straight line related to each other.

+#### subcribe in navbar and footer when on a different page from index.html

+Whenever I would click on the subscribe navigation it would not take me to the part of the page where you should be able to fill in the form.
+A quick google search and I was able to find a fix for this.
+Where is was using index.html/#subscribe it should've been index.html#subscribe.
+After thinking about it this makes sense to me now, since you are searching for an ID on the same level and not in an underlying folder.

 ### Implementation